royaltm/node-magicklib-native/API.md

   image.ping(file|buffer[, callback(err, size)])

   buffer: a Buffer object to read image from (recommended)
-  file: a file to read from (not recommended, uses Magick++ threaded I/O)
+  file: a file to read from (not recommended, uses Magick++ blocking I/O)
   size: an Array of [width, height]

   todo: implement async read for file